fahadkhalil0/fahadkhalil0/README.md

 - 📫 How to reach me **fahadkhalilsolangi@gmail.com**

-- ⚡ Fun fact **Did you know that the first website went live on August 6, 1991?
-Created by Tim Berners-Lee, it was a simple page explaining the World Wide Web project.
-Fast forward to today, and there are over 1.8 billion websites on the internet!
-As you embark on your journey into front-end development, C++ Projects, and remember that every line of code you write contributes to this ever-expanding digital universe.
-Keep coding, and who knows?
-Maybe one day your name will be synonymous with groundbreaking web development just like Tim Berners-Lee's! 💻✨**
+- ⚡ Fun fact **Did you know that as of 2025, AI-generated content makes up over 15% of all web data?
+From websites to articles and even entire applications, artificial intelligence is helping developers create faster, smarter, and more efficient digital experiences.
+As you continue building your skills in Front-End Development, C++ Projects, and Python Programming, remember — you're coding in a time where tech is evolving faster than ever.
+💡 Keep pushing boundaries — your next project could be the one that shapes the future of the web!-💻✨**

 <h3 align="left">Connect with me:</h3>
 <p align="left">